Quick Answer

 – Non-automatic initial enrollment

-You cannot be automatically enrolled if you are not receiving Social Security Benefits, Railroad Retirement Board benefits, or have end-stage renal disease (ESRD) and yet turn 65.
+You cannot be automatically enrolled if you are not receiving Social Security benefits, Railroad Retirement Board benefits, or have end-stage renal disease (ESRD) and yet turn 65.
 In these cases, you must actively sign up through the SSA online portal or at your local Social Security office within your Initial Enrollment Period (IEP), which spans a 7-month window around your 65th birthday.

 Special Enrollment Related to Coverage under Group Health Plans

-This is a chance given to people who never signed up for Medicare when first eligible due to active coverage due to current employment.
+This is a chance given to people who never signed up for Medicare when first eligible due to active coverage from current employment.
 In this case, you may choose coverage to begin on the month you sign up or at the start of any of the three months upon signing up.
 The Medicare Special Enrollment Period (SEP) rules are governed by CMS and the SSA and are designed to prevent gaps in coverage for working individuals and their dependents.

 Advantages of Medicare.